moroz/moroz.dev/content/blog/ios/learning-ios-and-swift-day-eight.md

 Apparently, closures like this are heavily used in SwiftUI.

-`VStack` -- vertical stack, similar to a flexbox with `flex-direction: column;` `HStack` -- horizontal stack, similar to a classical flexbox

 ## `TabView` -- _the_ tool to build endless tutorial screens

 `TabView` is a component used to build a simple tab navigation.